 Similar to the AR pistol, it’s important not to discount what you already have.
-While your mini 14, or M1a, even M1 garand might not look like the coolest black tactical rifle on the market, you might find it pressed into service in a hurry.
-While a full length rifle might end up cumbersome in a fight, you have the advantages of a full powered rifle cartridge and a longer barrel.
-Additionally, if, for some reason, you have to transition beyond an CQB setting into a more DMR type of engagement, you’ll be happy for the extra reach afforded by a rifle.
+While your mini 14, or M1a, even M1 Garand might not look like the coolest black tactical rifle on the market, you might find it pressed into service in a hurry.
+While a full-length rifle might end up cumbersome in a fight, you have the advantages of a full-powered rifle cartridge and a longer barrel.
+Additionally, if, for some reason, you have to transition beyond a CQB setting into a more DMR type of engagement, you’ll be happy for the extra reach afforded by a rifle.
 Again, a light, a red dot optic, and a grip make all the sense in the world here.

-Finally, there is a class of weapon developed for CQB.
-Dating back to the trenches of WWI, the submachine gun was developed to fast, up close engagements where a rifle is just too long.
-On the civilan front, this need has been met in recent years by the pistol caliber carbine, or PCC for short.
+Finally, there is a class of weapon developed for CQB home self-defense scenarios.
+Dating back to the trenches of WWI, the submachine gun was developed for fast, up-close engagements where a rifle is just too long.
+On the civilian front, this need has been met in recent years by the pistol caliber carbine, or PCC for short.
 A PCC is usually in a pistol caliber such as 9mm, and is often modeled on a submachine gun design.
-There are several popular variants based around glock magazines, though, now, HK has brought a version of their legendary mp5 back to the American market.
+There are several popular variants based around Glock magazines, though, now, HK has brought a version of their legendary mp5 back to the American market.
 With these, a brace, light, and (if in SBR format with all the legal stuff handled), make a PCC a fantastic option in a firefight indoors.

 What else will I need in a CQB scenario?

-Aside from a firearm, here are a few items of kit that we think you’d find handy in a CBQ survival situation.
+Aside from a firearm, here are a few items of kit that we think you’d find handy in a CQB home self-defense survival situation.

 We take gun safety really seriously, and you should too.
 That said, access is vital, as is speed, in CQB.
 Keeping your long guns locked in a safe or a cabinet is usually a good call.
 If you do choose to go with a lock, strongly consider an identilock lock to make sure you’ll have quick and reliable access.

-3. If, for some reason, you have a few seconds to prepare, you’ll want to go into an CQB as well protected as humanly possible.
+3. If for some reason, you have a few seconds to prepare, you’ll want to go into a CQB home self-defense scenario as well protected as humanly possible.
 With that said, a plate carrier with plates installed would be a great option.
 Some models have easy on/off features that make this a feasible option if you have more than a moment to prepare.
 From there, you can keep some ammunition close at hand on the MOLLE webbing in case things get seriously hairy.

 4. A fixed-blade knife.
-As we’d mentioned before, CQB is about zero percent fun, as you’ll be in combat with someone, or someones, who mean to do you harm.
-We also recommend firearms as self defense tools.
+As we’d mentioned before, CQB home self-defense is about zero percent fun, as you’ll be in combat with someone, or someones, who mean to do you harm.
+We also recommend firearms as self-defense tools.
 With that said, preparation is key.
 Ammo runs out.
 Guns jam.
 Yours might get taken from you, or you might drop it.
-If that does, for some reason happen, you’re going to have to go the oldest of schools to survive.
+If that does, for some reason happen, you’re going to have to go to the oldest of schools to survive.
 That means taking something pointy and sticking it somewhere that hurts.
-In such a scenario, knowing that your last ditch tool is a good one is your last line of defense, quite literally.
+In such a scenario, knowing that your last-ditch tool is a good one is your last line of defense, quite literally.
 There are a variety of good options, but something you can fix to a plate carrier is an excellent option that sure beats the old Swiss Army knife in CQB.

 5. Now, with all of this talk of shooting and stabbing, it’s pretty logical to think that someone could get hurt in a CQB scenario.
 With that in mind, a first aid kit aimed at trauma is necessary.
-At minum, have a tourneqiit, some clotting agent, and some dressings close at hand.
+At a minimum, have a tourniquet, some clotting agent, and some dressings close at hand.
 We’ve covered first aid kits and the past, and much of that advice applies here as well.